-This credit is for you, your spouse, or your dependents that are in an eligible school and you had to pay the expenses for them.
+This credit is for you, your spouse, or your dependents that are in an eligible school, and you had to pay the expenses for them.
 It differs from the American Opportunity Credit because you do not have to be in the first four years of undergraduate classes.
-People who have just taken one class can qualify for this credit.
+People who have taken only one class can qualify to claim the lifetime learning credit.

 Educational Institutions that Qualify